 Awards & Grants

-The Society for Developmental and Behavioral Pediatrics is very excited about the SDBP 2016 Research Grant.
-Again this year, SDBP will be awarding $10,000 to one young investigator in the field of developmental and behavioral pediatrics!
+The Society for Developmental and Behavioral Pediatrics is very excited about the SDBP 2020 Research Grant.
+SDBP will be awarding $10,000 to one young investigator in the field of developmental and behavioral pediatrics!
 This is an incredible opportunity for one individual looking to obtain financial support of their research, and just one way SDBP continues to fulfill its mission of encouraging research and promoting education within the field.

 To be eligible for the SDBP Research Grant, the applicant must be an SDBP member, must not have any prior extramural funding as a principal investigator, and must be NEW Investigators, defined as: 1) faculty members who are no more than five years out from completion of all training (fellowship or post-doc); 2) clinical fellows (developmental-behavioral pediatrics and related fields); 3) post-doctoral fellows (psychology and related fields); or 4) senior residents already accepted to DBP fellowship programs (Note: other residents are NOT eligible)